wwfxuk/sg_wrapper/docs/source/index.rst

 Changes
 -------

-See the :doc:`changelog` for a full list of changes.
+See the :doc:`changeLogApi` for a full list of changes.

 Contributions
 -------------